 Of course the unfortunate fact is that the subsequent history shows that this cannot be sustained.
 But if the premise of papal supremacy doesn’t entail in a straightforward logical manner the Pope’s infallibility in every exercise of his supreme power given by Christ, on what basis do they invent such a distinction to say that he is infallible only on this occasion and not that?

 The conclusion which we Protestant contend is that there is no reason whatsoever.
 This distinction is a pure concoction and summoned completely out of the thin air.
 Its purpose is not to unfold the meaning of Scripture or even tradition.
 Its main purpose is presentist propping up of the Vatican institution.
 As such logically to be consistent if the promise of Christ pertains to the keys as a whole he should be infallible all the time.
 Otherwise, they don’t get to put a power level switch on it just because history can’t bear out their logic.

 While most apologetics today is focused on papal infallibility, the historical facts shows that papal infallibility is merely an inference from papal supremacy.
 However that the major premise leads to the minor is by no means self-evident.
 It is merely the product of an old but ultimately dangerous medieval principle: If something is “fitting” God would do it.
 No principle has generated more heresies than this.
-Probably half of the errors of Rome has this principle as its basis; if I can formulate a cool story as to why it would be nice if something is true, it totally has to be.
+Probably half of the errors of Rome can be traced back to this idea; if I can formulate a cool story as to why it would be nice if something is true, it totally has to be.
 The proper response to this should be: Cool story bro.